leiminglin/WebChat/README.md

 3. How to configure WebChat?

-Open the file config.php, then you can customize the port and IP.
+Open the file config.php, then you can customize the port and IP and chat file, and so on.

+4. Default password

+cx+8-digit date, eg: cx20220408